google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-seven.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

 Earlier we discussed making sure that elements appear in the DOM in a way that makes sense for the tab order.
 But what if you have content that isn't on screen yet, but still needs to be in the DOM, such as a slide-in/slide-out panel?
-When you have elements like this that receive focus, it can seem as if focus is disappearing and reappearing as the user tabs around, clearly an undesirable effect.
-Ideally, we should prevent the panel from gaining focus when it's offscreen, and only allow it to be focused when the user is able to interact with it.
+When you have elements like this that receive focus, it can seem as if focus is disappearing and reappearing as the user tabs around &mdash; clearly an undesirable effect.
+Ideally, we should prevent the panel from gaining focus when it's offscreen, and only allow it to be focused when the user can interact with it.

 Sometimes you may need to do a bit of detective work to figure out where focus has gone.
 You can use `document.activeElement` from the console and figure out which element is currently focused.